mendix/docs/content/en/docs/howto/integration/exposing-data-to-bi-tools-using-odata.md

 ### 5.1 Use Case

 Imagine that you have an app that helps with asset management.
-You have a Published OData Service with persistable entities called **SmartTask** and **Employee** that expose information .
+You have a Published OData Service with persistable entities called **SmartTask** and **Employee** that expose information.
 The domain model looks like this:

 {{< figure src="/attachments/howto/integration/exposing-data-to-bi-tools-using-odata/asset-manager-domain-model.png" >}}